tokenika/eosfactory/docs/sphinx/source/cases/02_wallet/case.md

 # The Wallet Class

 This case demonstrates how the `Wallet` class works.
+We present how account objects can be preserved across separate Python sessions.
+Also, we discuss the `Wallet` class methods.

 ## Set-up